Pelagia noctiluca: Distribution, habitat and taxonomy

 This jellyfish is best known from the North Atlantic region, ranging from 4th parallel north (just north of Equator) to the North Sea and Atlantic Canada, including the Mediterranean and Gulf of Mexico.

 There are reports from most other tropical or warm temperate seas around the world, including both the Pacific and Indian Oceans, with its apparent southern limit being 42nd parallel south.
-Some of the locations are California (rare), Hawaii (rare), and all around Australia (common).
+Some of the locations are California (rare), Hawaii (rare), northern New Zealand and all around Australia (common).
 However, it is suspected that Pelagia noctiluca—as currently defined—is a species complex with records outside the North Atlantic region involving other closely related species that presently are unrecognized or undescribed.
 Even North Atlantic and South Atlantic populations show significant genetic differences.
 A comprehensive taxonomic review is necessary to resolve the situation.
 In 2014, a second species in the genus Pelagia was described from the Mediterranean, but two years later it was moved to its own genus as Mawia benovici.

 The swimming ability of Pelagia noctiluca is limited and as a result large swarms (also known as blooms) of this oceanic species are occasionally carried by the wind or current to inshore areas, sometimes ending up stranded on beaches.
 This also means that the species sometimes appears in waters outside its normal temperature preference, with records as far north as the Shetland Islands and the Norwegian deep.
 It generally occurs at water temperatures between 10 and 27 C, but below 11 C it stops pulsating.
 It mostly ranges from the surface to a depth of 150 m, but has been recorded to 1400 m.
 Pelagia noctiluca partakes in the diel vertical migration, occurring near the surface at night and deeper during the day.

 Local populations fluctuate greatly and the species may go virtually unrecorded in a region for years, only to suddenly reappear in huge swarms.
 On occasion, a swarm may cover tens of square kilometers, include millions of Pelagia noctiluca, and reach densities of more than 500 individuals per m3 (14 per ft3).